On the One-Dimensional Contact Process with Enhancements: Terminology, definitions and notation

-In a slight abuse of notation, the superscript in $ \xi^1_t,\xi^2_t,\dots,\xi^n_t,\dots $ may be used to index a sequence of processes rather than specify the initial condition.

 Throughout this paper we use an enlarged version of the standard graphical construction of the contact process, which can handle all values of $ \lambda_i $, $ \lambda_e $ and $ \varepsilon $ simultaneously.
-The relevant features of this graphical construction are that each space-time point $ (x,t) $ can have a recovery mark and each oriented edge from $ (x,t) $ to $ (x \pm 1, t) $ can be $ \lambda $-open for a given value of $ \lambda $, in a way that $ \lambda $-open edges are $ \lambda' $-open for all $ \lambda' \geq \lambda $.
-We also have an external clock which contains $ \varepsilon $-marks and is not attached to a site.
-We let $ \Pb $ denote de underlying probability measure in a space where these elements are defined.
+The relevant features of this graphical construction are that each space-time point $ (x,t) $ can have a \emph{recovery mark} and each oriented edge from $ (x,t) $ to $ (x \pm 1, t) $ can be \emph{$ \lambda $-open} for a given value of $ \lambda $, in a way that $ \lambda $-open edges are $ \lambda' $-open for all $ \lambda' \geq \lambda $.
+We also have an extra clock of rate $\varepsilon$ which is not attached to any specific site (it can be used to account for an increase in $\lambda_e$).
+We let $ \Pb $ denote an underlying probability measure in a space where these elements are defined.